Funding Landscape Answers

 California Grants in 2026: A $10 Billion Climate Bond, $4 Billion in Annual Cap-and-Invest Revenue, and $1.4 Billion in Federal Losses

 California generates more grant funding than any other state.
 Cap-and-invest produces roughly $4 billion per year.
-Proposition 4 is rolling out $10 billion in climate bonds.
-But the state is losing $1.4 billion in federal funding and 25% of nonprofits wait over three months for payment.
+Proposition 4 is rolling out $10 billion in climate bond funding.
+But the state is simultaneously losing $1.4 billion in federal funding from the OBBBA, and 25% of nonprofits wait over three months for state payment.
+Here is what is actually open and how the system works.

 Childcare Grants in 2026: Federal Stabilization Money Is Gone, Here Is What Actually Replaced It